 Can I prove my contract is outside IR35?

-With changes to IR35 in the private sector being imposed from 6th April 2021, being able to prove that your contract is outside IR35, could help you avoid being moved onto your client’s payroll, resulting in a lower take home pay.
+Since the April 2021 changes to IR35 in the private sector, being able to prove your contract is outside IR35 has become more important as it could help you avoid being moved onto your client’s payroll, resulting in a lower take home pay.

 Both your contract and working arrangements must align to prove you are genuinely self-employed and working outside IR35.